Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

 1. Collect the following information from the NCN:
     1. Determine the xname of the NCN by referring to the HMN of the system's SHCD file, if it has not been determined yet.

-        Sample row from the `HMN` tab of a SHCD file:
+        Sample row from the `HMN` tab of an SHCD file:

         | Source (J20)    | Source Rack (K20) | Source Location (L20) | (M20) | Parent (N20) | (O20)| Source Port (P20) | Destination (Q20) | Destination Rack (R20) | Destination Location (S20) | (T20) | Destination Port (U20) |
         | --------------- | ----------------- | --------------------- | ----- | ------------ | ---- | ----------------- | ----------------- | ---------------------- | -------------------------- | ----- | ---------------------- |